Ernest Brudenell-Bruce, 3rd Marquess of Ailesbury: Background and education

-Brudenell-Bruce was born at Warren's Hotel, St James's Square, London, the second son of Charles Brudenell-Bruce, 1st Marquess of Ailesbury, by his wife the Honourable Henrietta Maria Hill, daughter of Noel Hill, 1st Baron Berwick.
+Brudenell-Bruce was born at Warren's Hotel, St James's Square, London, the second son of Charles Brudenell-Bruce, 1st Marquess of Ailesbury, by his wife Hon.
+Henrietta Maria Hill, daughter of Noel Hill, 1st Baron Berwick.
 George Brudenell-Bruce, 2nd Marquess of Ailesbury was his elder brother and Lord Charles Bruce his younger half-brother.
 He was educated at Eton College and Trinity College, Cambridge.

+He owned 55,000 acres in Wiltshire, Yorkshire and Berkshire.

 Political career

 Brudenell-Bruce was returned to Parliament for Marlborough in 1832.
 He was a Lord of the Bedchamber to William IV from 1834 to 1835.
 In 1841 he was sworn of the Privy Council and appointed Vice-Chamberlain of the Household under Sir Robert Peel, a post he held until the government fell in 1846.
 He returned to the same office in December 1852 in Lord Aberdeen's coalition government.
 He continued in the post also when Lord Palmerston became prime minister in 1855, finally resigning in 1858.
 He remained MP for Marlborough until 1878, when he succeeded his elder brother in the marquessate and entered the House of Lords.
 In 1884 he was made Lord-Lieutenant of Berkshire, a post he held until his death two years later.